vgl-iisc/pyParaOcean/Documentation/README.md

     - Click Apply
     - Also apply a macro named ‘StreamlinesRenderer’ from Top-Right side.
   - Note on Setting Parameters:
-    - Users need to provide proper parameter values otherwise the filter may not work.
+    - User need to provide proper parameter values otherwise the filter may not work.
     - As shown in Picture F, users need to provide values of: Number of Seeds, Salinity Variable Name, Seeding Strategy and Flow Vector Components.
-    - Users need to provide the name of the Salinity variable which is ‘so’ in this case.
+    - User need to provide the name of the Salinity variable which is ‘so’ in this case.
 Dataset generally has the name of all variables.
-    - Users also need to provide the variable name of Horizontal Velocity which here is ‘uo’ and Vertical Velocity which is ‘vo’.
+    - User also need to provide the variable name of Horizontal Velocity which here is ‘uo’ and Vertical Velocity which is ‘vo’.
 Dataset generally has the name of all variables.
 Using these variables, this filter will be able to create a Flow Field and using it, filter will create Streamlines.

 | &nbsp; |
 |:--------------:|